-Seafish have previously published guidance documents on traceability under the EU fisheries control regulations (EC) 1224/2009 and more recently consumer information under the EU common organisation of the markets regulation (EU) 1379/2013.
-This document replaces these guides and combines them into a single updated guide.
+Seafish have previously published separate guidance on traceability under the EU fisheries control and common organisation of the markets regulations.
+This document replaces these and combines them into a single updated guide.

 Why do these measures apply?

 Fresh fish and shellfish are supplied to businesses and consumers across the UK, the European Union and beyond.
 Fisheries control measures are necessary to combat fraud.
 The Commission also considers the provision of accurate and meaningful information about fishery products is necessary to maintain consumer confidence and enable informed choice.
 Therefore, it is essential that businesses at each stage of the supply chain from catching or harvesting to processing and retailing are clear about their responsibilities regarding fisheries and aquaculture traceability and consumer information.